Linear Dependency of Translations and Square Integrable Representations: Introduction

 In particular if there exists a nonzero $v$ in $\mathcal{H}_{\pi}$ with linearly dependent translations, then there exists a nonzero $F$ in $L^2(G)$ with linearly dependent translations. \end{Prop}

-We will use Proposition \ref{connectingprop} to construct explicit examples of nontrivial functions in $L^2(A)$, where $A$ is the affine group, that have a linear dependency among their left translations.
+In Section \ref{affinegroup} we will use Proposition \ref{connectingprop} to construct explicit examples of nontrivial functions in $L^2(A)$, where $A$ is the affine group, that have a linear dependency among their left translations.

-We then move on to the case where $G$ is a discrete group.
-We will see that the problem of determining if the left translations of a nonzero function in $\ell^2(G)$ forms a linearly independent set is related to the Atiyah conjecture.
-We shall briefly review the Atiyah conjecture in Section \ref{discretegroupzerodiv}.
+In Section \ref{discretegroupzerodiv} we investigate the case where $G$ is a discrete group.
+We will see that the problem of determining if the left translations of a nonzero function in $\ell^2(G)$ forms a linearly independent set is related to the strong Atiyah conjecture.
+We shall briefly review the strong Atiyah conjecture in Section \ref{discretegroupzerodiv}.